1. Key messages

 Definitions

-The age-standardized incidence is a weighted average of the individual age-specific incidence using an external standard population.
-Here, the European Standard Population is used as standard population.
-It is the incidence that would be observed if the population had the age structure of the standard population.
+The age-standardized incidence is a weighted average of the individual age-specific incidence using an external population.
+Here, the Belgian population in the last recorded year is used as the standard population.
+The age-standardized incidence is the incidence that would be observed if the population had the age structure of the standard population.
 Since age has a powerful influence on the risk of cancer, this standardization is necessary when comparing several populations that differ with respect to their age structure.

 References